 - Advocate South Suburban Hospital, Hazel Crest

 In Illinois, through the perinatal regionalization system; level I, II, IIE, and III hospitals are evaluated every 3 years by the IDPH Office of Women’s Health through re-designation site visits.
 These site visits follow the Joint Committee on Administrative Rules 640 rule and Part 250 Hospital and Licensing Requirements.

 Joint Committee on Administrative Rules Administrative Codes:

 Perinatal Network Co-Directors:

-- Laura DiGiovanni MD, Director, Maternal Fetal Medicine; Associate Professor of Clinical Obstetrics and Gynecology
+- Stephen Locher, Division Director, Academic Specialists in OB/Gyn, Associate Professor of Clinical Obstetrics and Gynecology

 - De-Ann Pillers MD, Chief of Neonatology, Professor of Pediatrics